socialhubio/socialhub-dev/docs/inbox/ticket-api.md

 ### Registration in Manifest

-The [WebHook](webhooks.md) and Network Specific Ticket Action can be set using the `PATCH /manifest` REST API route.
+The [WebHook](webhooks.md), Network Specific Ticket Action and right sidebar options can be set using the `PATCH /manifest` REST API route.

 #### Example